Energy in Japan: Oil

-In the wake of the two oil crises of the 1970s (1973 and 1979), Japan made efforts to diversify energy resources in order to increase security.
+In the wake of the two oil crises of the 1970s (1973 and 1979), Japan made efforts to diversify energy resources in order to increase energy security.
 Japan's domestic oil consumption dropped slightly, from around 5.1 Moilbbl of oil per day in the late 1980s to 4.9 Moilbbl per day in 1990.
-While the country's use of oil declined, its use of nuclear power and Natural gas rose substantially.
+While the country's use of oil declined, its use of nuclear power and natural gas rose substantially.
 Several Japanese industries, for example electric power companies and steelmakers, switched from petroleum to coal, most of which is imported.
 Japan's proved oil reserves total an estimated 44 million barrels.

 The state stockpile equals about 92 days of consumption and the privately held stockpiles equal another 77 days of consumption for a total of 169 days or 579 Moilbbl.
 The Japanese SPR is run by the Japan Oil, Gas and Metals National Corporation.
 Japan was the fifth-largest oil consumer and fourth-largest crude oil importer in the world in 2019.

 Oil demand has been waning in Japan, especially leading up to and since the Tohoku earthquake in 2011.

 While oil consumption was over 5 million barrels per day (bpd) for decades, this had declined to 3.22 million bpd by 2017.
 As of 2016, India, Saudi Arabia and Texas have overtaken Japan in oil consumption.
 A further decline to 3.03 mln bpd or just under 176 million kiloliters (preliminary) was posted in 2018.
 Crude consumption further declined during first half of 2020 to 303/141 = 2.15 million bpd, but that figure probably doesn't include refined products that are directly increasingly imported rather than converted.

+In 2022, Japan's crude oil imports rose to 2.5 million barrels per day (b/d), an increase from 2.3 million b/d in 2021, despite a decade-long trend of declining imports, which are now almost 0.9 million b/d less than the 2013 levels.
+The Middle East remained the predominant source, accounting for 93% of imports.
+Concurrently, Japan's crude oil acquisitions from Russia declined to 1% of the total, a decrease from 4% in the preceding year, in the aftermath of Russia's invasion of Ukraine.